ychen921/Point-Robot-Dijkstra/README.md

 ```
 python3 dijkstra_Yi-Chung_Chen.py --InitNode 400_250 --GoalNode 1200_250
 ```
-If you set invalid coordinates (in the obstacles or out of boundary), the code will raise an error ***Sorry, this is an invalid coordinate (coordinate is out of the map or in the obstacles***
+If you set invalid coordinates (in the obstacles or out of boundary), the code will raise an error ***Sorry, this is an invalid coordinate (coordinate is out of the map or in the obstacles)***

 ## Visualization
 The figure below shows the result of this code.
-You can also find the videos at [here](https://drive.google.com/file/d/1XItaZGk7KGhId0BOGH6nqBKidWEgNbxP/view?usp=sharing) and [here](https://drive.google.com/file/d/1GYTHHPmlrfeRB0NDWtgcHBaTJtn3wKqP/view?usp=sharing).
+You can also find the videos at [here](https://drive.google.com/file/d/1WX6XRF0-ON4v6DaSZo4iLhbA2cfJfWqd/view?usp=sharing).

 ![](./figures/path.png)